stm32-hotspot/STM32WB-FUS-Command-Line-Interface/Projects/P-NUCLEO-WB55.Nucleo/Applications/BLE/FUS_CLI/readme.txt

    Data Flow Control None

 Once the board is flashed, the application displays wireless FW versions and the possible actions on hyperterminal like this:
- - Press SW1 to delete the installed Wireless Stack
+ - Short press SW1 to delete the installed Wireless Stack
- - Press SW2 to install the CPU2 update (either FUS or Wireless Stack)
+ - Short press SW2 to install the CPU2 update (either FUS or Wireless Stack)
  - Short press SW3 to switch between FUS and Wireless Stack
- - Long press SW3 to delete all sectors between 0x08008000 and SFSA
+ - Long press SW3 until blue LED is ON and then release SW3 to delete all sectors between 0x08008000 and SFSA

 There is also LED indications:
  - When the wireless stack is running, the green led flashes slowly